Conduitry/defiler/API.md

 ### `new File(path)`

-A new `File` instance to serve as the representation of a physical file, a generated file, or a transformed file. `path` is the relative path to the file, from some understood root.
+A new `File` instance to serve as the representation of a physical file, a virtual file, or a transformed file. `path` is the relative path to the file, from some understood root.
 The past is always separated by forward slashes, regardless of platform.

 ## Properties

 ### `path`

 The file's path can be retrieved or updated by getting and setting `path`.
-Updating `dir`, `filename`, or `ext` (below) also update this.
+Updating `dir`, `filename`, or `ext` also update this.

 ### `paths`

 An array of all `path`s this file has had, in chronological order.
-Automatically updated by setting `path`/`dir`/`filename`/`ext`.
+Automatically updated by setting `path`, `dir`, `filename`, and `ext`.

 ### `dir`

-The name of the directory (not including the trailing slash) containing the file.
+The directory (not including the trailing slash) containing the file.

 ### `filename`